nsiicm0/SER/README.md

-attach              Attach to the running container boot-app            Starts the SER application (jupyter and flask api) clean               Delete all compiled Python files clean               Remove all Docker related data (image and container).
+attach              Attach to the running container boot-app            Starts the SER application (jupyter and flask api) clean-python        Delete all compiled Python files clean               Remove all Docker related data (image and container).
 Warning: There will be dragons! clean-container     Remove the Docker Container clean-image         Remove the Docker Image